-Cape Bolinao Lighthouse – located at Bolinao Pangasinan Philippines.
-Built on top of the rocky hill Punta Piedra Point, the lighthouse overlooks the South China Sea. it is about 351 feet above sea level, it is the second-highest lighthouse in the Philippines, next to the Cape Bojeador Lighthouse.
-The land elevation, according the Bureau of Geodetic Surveys, is 250 feet, while the lighthouse structure itself is 101 feet high.
+The Cape Bolinao Lighthouse is a historic lighthouse in Bolinao, Pangasinan, Philippines.
+It was built in 1905 by a trio of American, British, and Filipino engineers.
+Situated at an elevation of 107 meters (351 ft) above sea level, it is the second-highest lighthouse in the Philippines, next to the Cape Bojeador Lighthouse.
+The land elevation, according the Bureau of Geodetic Surveys, is 250 feet, while the lighthouse tower itself stands 30.78 meters (101.0 ft) high.
 It has a large revolving lens.
 A system of gears turned by pendulum weights held by a steel cable, much like a clock, causes the light apparatus to rotate.
-Visibility from the lighthouse reaches up to 20 miles midsea towards a lighthouse at Poro Point.
+Visibility from the lighthouse reaches up to 20 miles mid sea towards a lighthouse at Poro Point.
 It has been guiding the vessels and ships that cruise through the international passage down the West Philippine Sea.